-Rikta Ghoshal was born into a very poor family in Bolpur, in West Bengal.
-Her family had gone through many struggles and financial difficulties.
-Even on the health front, things did not look too good for them.
-Rikta’s mother suffered from polio which made working difficult for her, adding to the financial strain of the family.
+Rikta Ghoshal was born into an impoverished family in Bolpur, West Bengal.
+Her parents were not very healthy also.
+Rikta’s mother suffered from polio, which made working difficult for her, adding to its financial strain.

-While Rikta’s birth brought her parents immense joy, unfortunately the baby was born with a cleft lip.
-It worried the family, especially because she was a girl, for whom having a perfect spotless face or conventionally beautiful features mattered a lot.
+While Rikta’s birth brought her parent’s immense joy, unfortunately, she was born with a cleft lip.
+It worried the family, mostly because she was a girl, for whom having a perfect, spotless face or conventionally beautiful features mattered a lot.

 Four years later, in 2009, we were back in Bolpur doing our next mission.
-Rikta was 10 then.
-It was a difficult process for someone still so young, but Rikta remained brave and joyous as we did her cleft palate surgery.
-It was another 5 years before Rikta could undergo her final stage of the process- a cleft lip surgery.
+Rikta was ten then.
+It was a complicated process for someone still so young, but Rikta remained brave and joyous as we did her cleft palate surgery.
+The final touch was given in 2014 when Rikta underwent her final stage- a cleft lip surgery.

 Rikta had been around doctors and medical institutions since she was a small child.
-It was therefore not a surprise to anyone when she decided that she wanted to spend her life helping others.
-Her dedication, persistance, and passion paid off and she is now back in the same medical institutions, except now, she’s a nurse, brightening up the dull and gloomy days of the patients by her radiant smile.
+Therefore, it was not a surprise to anyone when she decided that she wanted to spend her life helping others.
+Her dedication, persistence, and passion paid off, and she is now back in the same medical institutions, except now, she’s a nurse, brightening up the dull and gloomy days of the patients with her radiant smile.